 Working software is the primary measure of progress.

 Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale

 The agile software development manifesto itself and the twelve principles make absolutely no reference to automated testing.
-Yet, two of the principles do stress the importance of working software.
-In an Agile project the ability to implement an automated testing tool is just ONE tool you have access to, to help you achieve that goal of :
+Yet, as you can see, two of the principles do stress the importance of working software.
+In an Agile project the ability to implement an automation solution is just ONE solution you could use to help you achieve this goal of :

 Delivering working software frequently

 It goes without saying that if you want to release frequently, AND you want those releases to work, then you need to test frequently too.
 Automation is JUST ONE method to help you increase the volume, frequency and quality of your testing.
 It is NOT the only method.
 It is NOT necessarily the preferred method.
 And it may well NOT be the best method for your project.
 Remember this is just a “means to an end”.
 The end goal being – well tested software releases.